 There Must be an Exchange of Valuable Information.
-For example walnuts stored in the garage could be valuable information but it lacks emotion.
+For example, walnuts stored in the garage could be valuable information but it lacks emotion.
 It is not intimate.
 But, under certain circumstances it could be.
 Assume those walnuts were the only ones in existence.
 And you wanted to share this information with whom you have strong personal feeling.
 This information exchange could express intimacy.
 Economic value is not the issue nor is it required.
-Information about how much you love someone is not economical, but it has great personal value to the person.

 Caring.
 You must care for the person with whom you are sharing information in a loving way.
-A person who feels bad when someone is low is a form of caring.
+A person who feels bad when someone is down because they flunked a test is a form of caring.
 But it does not reach the level of intimacy.

 Vulnerability.
 This element is probably the most important in that involves pure emotions.
 It deals with opening oneself up to being emotionally hurt.

 The greater the vulnerability, the stronger the intimacy.